AxisCommunications/docker-acap/README.md

 | [DockerdLogLevel](#log-levels)       | Enum    | RW     | `debug`,`info`,`warn`,`error`,`fatal` |
 | [Status](#status-codes)              | String  | R      | See [Status Codes](#status-codes)     |

-#### SD Card support
+#### SD card support

-Selects if the docker daemon data-root should be on the device internal storage (default) or on an SD card.
-See [Using an SD Card as storage](#using-an-sd-card-as-storage) for further information.
+Selects if the docker daemon data-root should be on the internal storage of the device (default) or on an SD card.
+See [Using an SD card as storage](#using-an-sd-card-as-storage) for further information.

 #### Use TLS